wellpro-paul/med-interviewer/architecture.md

 ## Data Flow
 1. User navigates to the Questionnaire Import page
 2. User pastes or uploads a questionnaire (FHIR JSON or Markdown)
-3. If Markdown, the app transforms it to FHIR JSON
+3. If Markdown, the app transforms it to FHIR JSON using Gemini LLM (may require chunking for large files)
 4. The loaded questionnaire is stored in app state
 5. User navigates to the Chat Interview page, which uses the loaded questionnaire to drive the chat and scoring UI
-6. After the interview, responses and chat logs are stored locally
+6. After the interview, responses and chat logs (Markdown and FHIR JSON) are stored locally, automatically at completion
 7. User can view/download/delete logs on the Logs page

 ## Extensibility